wannieman98/RandWireNN/README.md

 ### Requirements

-- You can install the required modules via commandline
+- You can install the required modules via commandline:
   ```
   pip install -r requirements.txt
   ```